devplanet-dp/firebase-video-upload/README.md

 ```
 fastlane build
 ```
-Note that before building the app you need to disable Automatically code siging and select the correct Provisioning profile.
+Note that before building the app you need to disable Automatically code siging and select the correct **Provisioning profile** in XCode.

 ![Manual code sigining](https://i.imgur.com/22bMaPl.png)